vega/datalib/README.md

 Datalib provides a set of utilities for working with data.
 These include:

 - Loading and parsing data files (e.g., JSON, TopoJSON, CSV, TSV)
-- Summary statistics (e.g., mean, stdev, median, mode skewness, etc)
+- Summary statistics (e.g., mean, stdev, median, histograms, etc)
+- Group-by aggregation queries, including streaming data support
-- Data-driven string templates, including a set of expressive filters
+- Data-driven string templates with expressive formatting filters
 - Utilities for working with JavaScript objects and arrays

 Datalib can be used both server-side and client-side.
 For use in node.js, simply `npm install datalib` or include datalib as a dependency in your package.json file.
-For use on the client, datalib is bundled into a single minified JS file using browserify (see below for details).
+For use on the client, install datalib via `bower install datalib` or include datalib.min.js on your web page.
+The minified JS file is built using browserify (see below for details).

 ### Example